yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 CS education, and open-source collaboration, to build a more equitable and cognitively informed foundation for the future of SE.
 Our group has been collaborating with researchers from Security, Education, Psychology and Neuroscience.
+-->
+My group studies **human-centered AI for software engineering**, with a particular interest in how human cognition and machine intelligence can learn from one another.
+We study how people understand, create, and debug software, how AI approaches the same problems, and whether insights from human problem solving can help us build more capable, trustworthy, and human-aligned AI systems for programming.

+Our work brings together software engineering, AI, cognitive science, and neuroscience.
+We use a range of methods to study human cognition and behavior (e.g., fMRI, fNIRS, EEG, eye tracking, etc.), model and simulate human problem-solving processes, and translate what we learn into new AI systems.
+We also study the broader human side of computing, including developer productivity, CS and AI education, and open-source communities.
+We collaborate closely with researchers in AI, security, education, psychology, and neuroscience.

 All (but not limited to) the following questions are of interest in my group and I look